 “I’m leaving with no regrets, I enjoyed playing football,” Park said upon his move to QPR.
 “I have achieved more than I thought I would.
 I’m truly grateful for all the support I have received and I will live the rest of my life thinking how I can pay it back.”

 After retiring, he studied management, law and humanities of sport at De Montfort University in Leicester – and he even turned out for their football team.

-Valencia, meanwhile, spent 10 years at United, working his way up to captain the side before signing for L.D.U.
-Quito in Ecuador at the end of last season.
+Valencia, meanwhile, spent 10 years at United, working his way up to captain the side.
+He then had brief spells in Mexico and his native Ecuador before hanging up his boots in 2021.

 Fletcher scored twice on that famous afternoon, but his later career at United was ruined after being diagnosed with chronic bowel disease ulcerative colitis in 2011.

 The former Scotland international eventually recovered and rebuilt his career at West Brom before spending two years at Stoke City.

 After leaving the Potters, he returned to United as a first-team coach and has since been appointed their technical director.

 Anderson was once regarded as one of the best young talents in world football, but he never reached his full potential and few supporters were disappointed to see the midfielder leave.